jonesdeveloperchung-pixel/MyChatDev/README.md

 ### Comprehensive Logging

+- **Refined Levels**: Logging messages are categorized into FATAL, ERROR, WARNING, INFO, and DEBUG levels for precise monitoring.
 - **Node Execution**: Detailed logs for each workflow step
 - **Timestamps**: All operations timestamped
 - **Input/Output Tracking**: Size and content logging